Intellectual Property Policy

 CF supports a wide range of open source licenses to ensure projects can choose what's best for them.
 We’ll check these licenses, including for any software they rely on, to make sure everything works together without legal issues.

-CF projects can use any open source license approved by the Open Source Initiative (OSI).
+CF projects must use an open source license approved by the Open Source Initiative (OSI) for their source code.

 The CF will review Project Code Licenses and the licenses of its dependencies to ensure that all components of the project are compatible under the chosen license and do not introduce legal conflicts or restrictions that could affect the Project's or Foundation's operation.